 You may recognize the historic, shapely figure of the Bluenose as she’s the boat on our dime.
 While the one sitting in Lunenburg’s harbour isn’t the original, the Bluenose II is an exact replica.
 You can go on a tour of it or admire her from shore.
 Either way, this colourful coastal town is worth exploring!

-It’s no secret that Canada is heavily shaped by immigration, and it’s part of what makes us such an amazing country.
+It’s no secret that Canada is heavily shaped by immigration, and it’s a large part of what makes our country unique.
 Pier 21 looks in depth at the stories and experiences of immigrants and is constantly adding to their collection.

 - Take a Drive Through the Eastern Passage ✓